What is Mirin?

 What is Mirin-like Condiment?

 Mirin-like condiment (みりん風調味料) contains less than 1% alcohol and less than 1% salt.
 It claims to have the same taste as hon mirin.
-It is made of starch syrup, rice/cultured rice brewed seasoning, brewed vinegar, acidic components and it’s cheaper because it avoids certain alcohol taxes.
-It needs to be refrigerated.
+It is made of starch syrup, rice/cultured rice brewed seasoning, brewed vinegar, acidic components.
+Mirin-like condiment is cheaper because it avoids certain alcohol taxes.
+It needs to be refrigerated after opening.

 What is Mirin-type Condiment?